- Method description

 The most common errors are the data folder path mistyping and a lack of access rights for copying the data files to the share.

 Warning!
 By default, the client application is started in the hidden mode.
-We recommend you to track the data collection process using the client log file.
+We recommend you to track the data collection process using the client log file (you might not see the Client's console while it is collecting the data).

 3) Let's check the data file importing.